 What is the best way to send your dog's vaccination records?
 Email them BEFORE you come.
 They are required.
 We will review your records and send you a confirmation email letting you know if everything is good to go.
 Trust us, this is the fastest way!
 We hate turning away dogs that show up without current or complete vaccinations...but we have to be sticklers on this.

 Does my dog have to be spayed or neutered?
 We require all dogs over age 1 to be fixed to use the Play Park.
-All Day Stay dogs must be fixed no matter the age.
-Please email us if you have questions about this.
+All Day Stay dogs must be fixed no matter their age.

 Can we bring in outside food?
 Yes!
 But watch out for hamburglers.

 What about shock or e-collars?
 Electronic, shock, bark and prong collars are not allowed.
 All dogs must be well socialized and within verbal control of their owner.
 Muzzles are also not allowed.

 Can I come without a dog?
 Our space is designed for owners to exercise their dog(s) in a controlled environment.
 We welcome guests without dogs if you're here for a drink, however, please remember to respect all Dogwood rules.

 Does the staff watch out for my dog?
 Crew members are available to help with situations that may be escalating or behaviors that may need addressing, however, we do not manage the dogs.
 Each owner is responsible for watching their own dog for safe play, cleaning up messes or markings and keeping barking to a minimum.
 If your dog is displaying any signs of aggression or escalating behaviors, we may ask you to take a time out or leave.
 If you notice concerning behaviors going unchecked, please notify a crew member.

 Can I bring my puppy?
 As long they are 4 months old and have all the required vaccinations.